LexiStarikova/my_brief_EDA/README.md

 #### Approach:
 1. **Data Preparation:**
    - Initially downloaded the dataset but faced memory constraints on my machine.
-To overcome this, I sampled data from fold 0 by selecting 10 records per client.
+To overcome this, I sampled data by selecting 10 records per client.
 This provided a manageable subset while preserving a representative structure of the original data.

 2. **Exploratory Data Analysis (EDA):**
    - Visualized feature distributions using histograms and matplotlib.
 The distributions showed that most features were neither uniformly nor normally distributed, highlighting potential challenges in applying basic machine learning models.